Mylo19984/fpl-data-pipeline/README.md

 ## Test file
 - test_includes.py; running tests: to check if The Egyptian King is the db, and to check that all weeks have good join.

+## Code for scanning understat
+- manually_scrapp_s3; used to scrape statistic data from understat via selenium.
+Since I am working on mac M1, I couldn't manage to place this chrome driver in airflow docker, thus it is separate file

 ## User guide

 - docker and docker compose must be installed.
 Attached is also the docker-compose.yaml which I have used for airflow containers.
 - in the airflow folder, there must be 3 folders created: tags, logs, plugins.
 The most important folder is dags, where python dags files should be placed.
 3 of them: sql_queries.py, includes.py, pull-fpl-data-s3-postgree.py.
 - pull-fpl-data-s3-postgree_v1 is the name of the dag which should be run.
 It is available on link: http://localhost:8080.
+- manually_scrapp_s3; used to scrape statistic data from understat via selenium, and place the files in s3 bucket.
 - flask application is started via run.py file.
-It is available on link: http://127.0.0.1:5000
+It is available on link: http://127.0.0.1:5000.

 When postgre db is loaded with data from fpl ; flask server can be started and final overview of the data will pre presented to the user.